azohra/leeloo/README.md

 |--------|---|-----|
 |![](spec/fixtures/p1.png) | vs. | ![](spec/fixtures/p1_2.png)|

-The prototype must successfully return the following:
+The web app must successfully return the following:

-- if the images match: `{"ok": "match"}`
+- `{"ok": "match"}` - when the two images are matching
-- if the images are different (excerpt):
+- `{"transaction":"K1d5YW...","error":"no_match","diff_visual":"static/K1d5YW.png","diff_metric":526}` - when the images don't match (excerpt)
-   `{"transaction":"K1d5YW...","error":"no_match","diff_visual":"static/K1d5YW.png","diff_metric":526}`
-- if the images have different heights or widths: `{:error, :widths_or_heights_differ}`
+- `{:error, :widths_or_heights_differ}` when the two images have different heights or widths

-The differences between the two test images should look like this, after processing:
+The differences between our two test images should look like this:

 ![](spec/fixtures/p1vsp2.png)